aashikur/learn-express-postgreSQL/README.md

 part 6: Middleware for logging
 Created a simple logger middleware that logs the method, path, and timestamp of each request to

+todos
+get all todos
+get todo by id
+create todo
+update todo
+delete todo

+total learning time: ~4-5 hours this from scratch to this point

+Next steps:
+convert to -> modular pattern